California Community Resource Guide

 • California Work Opportunity and Responsibility for Kids (CalWORKs) Child Care Program

-Current or former CalWORKs cash aid recipients are eligible to receive assistance with paying for child care with a provider of their choice, if they are employed or participating in county approved Welfare-to-Work activities.
-Child care is provided for children through the age of 12, and for exceptional needs and severely disabled children up to age 21.
+Current or former CalWORKs cash aid recipients that are eligible can receive assistance with paying for childcare with a provider of their choice, if they are employed or participating in county approved Welfare-to-Work activities.
+Childcare is provided for children through the age of 12, as well as for exceptional needs and severely disabled children up to age 21.

 Phone: (800) 543-7793